HainaLi/horcrux_password_manager/README.md

-We thank Samuel Hanvron for coming with the name Horcrux and his contributions to the design and implementation (including the instructions below).
+We thank Samuel Havron for coming with the name Horcrux and his contributions to the design and implementation (including the instructions below).

 This code is a command line research prototype aimed to explore password manager designs and to understand trusted components.
 It's not for personal use.